kthaisociety/gnosis/app/eval/README.md

 Test the performance of VLMs on a dataset and visualise results.

 # Setup
-Add .env in eval/ root with connection string from NEON:
+Add .env in eval/ root with connection string from NEON and URL to the Gateway API:
 ```
 DATABASE_URL=
+GATEWAY_URL=
 ```

 # tree